PhateValleyman/MagiskSSH/README.md

 - All packages have the correct version
 - For all updated packages checksum files have been generated
-- A new version is entered in all_arches.mk and module_data/module.prop under both `version` and `versionCode`
+- A new version is entered in module_data/module.prop under both `version` and `versionCode`
 - The module_data/README.md is updated to include the new package versions
 - An entry in the changelog in module_data/README.md is added